VO1D-H3ART/SRS-viewer/README.md

 Step 4: Edit this .HTML file with the IP in the server and you are good to go.

+(Optional) Step 5: Download [TailScale](https://tailscale.com/download/windows) for Windows (or other OS) if you have multiple subnets

 ## Tips

 - If you are getting issues make sure to make a TCP 8080 rule on the windows fire wall.
 To do this you need to press Win+R and then run wf.msc from there under inbound rules you need to make a new TCP rule and allow it on all networks.
 This tip applies if you are on older versions of windows like Windows 10 version 1809 (Good times).